Fermat-ORG/fermat-framework/README.md

 * Transaction responsability transmission protocols.
-* Remote technical support by wallet and plugin developers.
+* Remote technical support by wallet and plugins developers.

 ##### 5. Fermat should be usefull to each segment of the world population.

-* Niche wallet concept.
+* Niche wallets concept.
-* Branded wallet concept.
+* Branded wallets concept.

 ##### 6. Fermat should be extensible and open to innovation.